What if one day you have occasion to realize, “My child is gay”?

 Every child, whether gay or straight, is oriented toward sin, and so are you.
 If your child or grandchild says he or she is gay, you shouldn’t act shocked, as though you are surprised your child might be tempted toward sin or that you find your own sinful inclinations somehow less deserving of God’s judgment.

-Your child’s point of temptation doesn’t mean that your entire relationship with him or her should be defined by that.
+It’s understandable that you would be surprised to think, “My child is gay,” but your child’s point of temptation doesn’t mean that your entire relationship with him or her should be defined by that.
 We don’t affirm what the Bible says is wrong simply because someone we love is drawn toward it, whether that’s “straight” fornication or gay relationships.

 At the same time, that doesn’t mean your entire relationship is now to become a sparring match over Romans 1.

 Ironically, those who cut off all relationship with a gay child buy into the narrative of the Sexual Revolutionaries, that every aspect of one’s identity is defined by sexual orientation and activity.

 As a Christian, you believe this person is made in the image of God, and thus worthy of love, regardless of how far away from God or from you.